Ila Loetscher

 Ila Fox Loetscher (30 October 1904 - January 4, 2000), also known as the "Turtle Lady", was an American female aviation pioneer and noted advocate for the care and preservation of sea turtles.

 Early life and aviation

-Ila Marie Fox was born on 30 October 1904 in Callender, Iowa as one of a pair of twin girls, her sister was named Olive.
-Their parents were Eliza Anne née Sharr (known as Sally) and Charles Irwin Fox.
-They also had younger twin brothers.
-Their father was a country doctor.
+Ila Marie Fox was born on 30 October 1904 in Callender, Iowa.
+Her father was a country doctor.
 She received her early education in Pella, Iowa, before ultimately graduating from the University of Iowa.

 From her early life, Loetscher had developed in interested in engines and aviation, and she became, at the age of 25, the first licensed native Iowa female pilot.
 At the invitation of her friend Amelia Earhart, Loetscher was one of the 99 charter members of the Ninety-Nines, an organization founded in 1929 to promote fellowship and support for female pilots.

 By the 1950s, her focus had changed from flying to family.
 However, when David Loetscher, her husband of 32 years, died in 1955, Loetscher opted for a new beginning and moved to South Padre Island, Texas.